 - If regardless of the options selected by the customer they end up with the same call centre agent, then again, no.

 - If you have staff with different skills and experience – absolutely.

 - If there is information you can provide the customer without connecting them to an agent, yes.

 It depends how complicated you need it to be.

-You can now get cloud-based IVR software for small businesses.
-Ring one number and then depending on the selection by the customer it can then direct the call to a mobile phone, a different desktop number etc.
+You can now get cloud-based IVR software designed just for small businesses as opposed to a call centre.
+Ring one number and then depending on the selection by the customer, it can then direct the call to a mobile phone, a different desktop number etc.

 What if an IVR could do both…